BriskenFinancials/use-case-template/cards/UC10000426-O-02-prepare-test-plan-and-data-for-customer-specific-scenarios.md

 # Prepare test plan and data for customer-specific scenarios

 Work with the customer to identify key business scenarios that need to be tested, such as payment processing and bank statement reconciliation.
 Develop a detailed test plan, including objectives, test cases, expected results, and timelines.
-This enables: You will be able to confidently Work with the customer to identify key business scenarios that need to be tested, such as payment processing and bank statement reconciliation
+You will be able to confidently Work with the customer to identify key business scenarios that need to be tested, such as payment processing and bank statement reconciliation

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-O-02-top.png)